Fred Lauer

-Frederick W. Lauer (October 13, 1898 - December 17, 1960) was an American water polo player who competed in the 1924 Summer Olympics, in the 1932 Summer Olympics, and in the 1936 Summer Olympics.
+Frederick William Lauer (October 13, 1898 - December 17, 1960) was an American water polo player who competed for the Chicago Athletic Club and participated in the 1924 Summer Olympics that won a team bronze medal, and the 1936 Summer Olympics in Berlin that tied for ninth place.
+He later had a career in Chicago as an Advertising and Merchandising executive, before retiring to Phoenix, Arizona.